Back to Cool Guns

 - In the comic Hard Graft Bernadette Montez uses one as she "layeth the smacketh" down on the bad guys.

-- Counter-Strike features the AWM (infamously mislabeled as the AWP) as the most powerful weapon in the game (One hit nigh anywhere on the body kills).
-Despite endless nerfing, you will get called a noob for using it.
+- Counter-Strike features the AWM (infamously mislabeled as the AWP) as the most powerful weapon in the game (One hit nigh anywhere on the body kills, regardless of armor).
+Despite endless nerfing, you will get called a noob just for using it - or worse if you can get any kills with it.

 - The AWC is available in Rainbow Six 3: Raven Shield and the Playstation Portable version of Rainbow Six Vegas.
 Vegas 2 also features the standard AW.